MrMoneyInTheBank/personal-website/src/content/blog/001-digit-dp.md

 }
 ```
 ## Final thoughts
 That's the essence of digit DP.
 Constructing a number sequentially while keeping within the range.
-Although applications of this technique are generally limited to competitive programming scenarios, man does it feel good when you're able to solve that question.
+Although applications of this technique are generally limited to competitive programming scenarios, better to know it and not need it than to need it and not know it.